ronen25/nautilus-copypath/README.md

 ![Screenshot](https://github.com/ronen25/nautilus-copypath/blob/master/nautilus_copypath_screenshot.png)

 ## General
-This plugin adds two new menu items in Nautilus' context menu: `Copy file path` and `Copy Windows path`.
-The `Copy file path` option will quickly copy the file's full path.
-The `Copy Windows path` will attempt to convert a Samba path to a valid Windows path.
+This repository contains two plugins for Nautilus: `nautilus-copypath.py`, for quickly copying file paths, and `nautilus-copywinpath`, for converting a copied Samba path to a Windows path.

+You may choose to either install both of the plugins, or only one of them, as you see fit.

+## Packages
+Coming soon!

-## Installation
+## Installation from Source
 To successfully install the plugin you need:
 1. Python >= 3.2
 2. GNOME >= 3.18 (tested on Ubuntu GNOME 16.04, Fedora 25/26)